 Babies are born needing to go skin to skin with their mother directly on her chest.
 The skin on a mother’s chest can thermoregulate a babies temperature and increase in temperature up to 4 degrees if needed.
 Babies who go directly skin to skin stay warmer and can regulate their body temperature better, they have higher blood sugars and better respiratory rates.
+The mother just needs to be careful with any skin condition that she may have, if she has severe acne, it is recommended to avoid direct contact, she could find more info about the best of getting rid of acne in a natural way.

 They become more quiet and alert, they open their eyes and are able to connect with their mothers for the first time outside of the womb.
 Mother’s skin is a familiar smell to a baby who has been cradled inside of her for 9 months and her sound, scent and touch are all things that make a baby feel safe.
 So when this baby is born and comes into this world that is cold, loud and with unfamiliar sounds and smells it can be scary but coming back to mothers breasts gives babies a sense of security that they need.